 A TEFL certificate lets you tailor your resume to your desired international teaching job.
-Select TEFL courses, such as the TEFL Online certification from the University of Toronto, offer the option to specialize in areas like business English and teaching English to children.
+Select TEFL courses, such as the OISE University of Toronto TEFL course, offer the option to specialize in areas like business English and teaching English to children.
 You can even specialize in teaching English to students whose first language is, for example, Arabic or Chinese.
 These specializations all allow you to tailor your certificate to certain locations or types of teaching positions.
 Depending on the country you want to teach in, having a relevant specialization under your belt can really make your resume stand out, strengthen your job prospects and improve your abilities in the classroom.

 You’ll have a competitive edge over other candidates who lack a TEFL qualification.
 The ESL job market is highly competitive.
 Without a TEFL certificate, you’ll be at a distinct disadvantage; good schools are looking to hire teachers with proper training so will not consider you to be a viable candidate without a TEFL certificate.
 Even for job openings where the hiring school has not explicitly listed a TEFL certification as a requirement, it is always noticed and could be the distinguishing factor between you and another teaching candidate.

-Make 2017 the year you qualify to teach abroad.
-To learn more and compare our courses, click here.
+Make 2018 the year you qualify to teach abroad.
+Find out more about our TEFL course options today!